 You Pick, I Pick, We All Pick

 The early and mid-summer months bring berries galore, starting with strawberries and leading to raspberries, blueberries and blackberries.
-Lavender season is extremely short, lasting approximately two months, and these farms are usually only open in June and July.
+Lavender season is extremely short, lasting approximately two months, and these farms are usually only open in June, July and sometimes August.
 Mid-summer is ripe for peaches and pears, while late August starts apple season when dozens of varieties of apples are ready to be picked and tasted.
 In October, it’s all about the pumpkins at area pumpkin patches.

 From berries and flowers to apples and peaches, dozens of u-pick farms dot the Tualatin Valley, allowing visitors to unleash their inner farmers.

 During summer months, lavender farms fill the valley air with the relaxing scent of lavender in July and August.
 Visit a u-cut lavender farms and take home a bundle of freshly cut lavender, dried and culinary lavender, oils, soaps and bath products.
-Don’t miss the annual Oregon Lavender Festival, held at various lavender farms each July.
+Don’t miss the annual Helvetia Lavender Festival, held at Helvetia Lavender and Christmas Tree Farm each July.